CWRUbotix/rov-24/README.md

 - High Level - Overarching Design Document outlining our general structure and what goes where.
 - Device Level - Following the markdown tempate in `doc` directory.
 - Inline Level - Using reST / Numpy Standard.
-To autogenerate in VSCode we use autoDocstring with the setting set to Numpy and auto docstring on new line.
+To autogenerate in VSCode we use autoDocstring extension with the setting set to Numpy and auto docstring on new line.
 Below is an example of an inline function docstring.

 ```python
 def __init__(self, srv_type: SrvType, topic: str, signal: pyqtBoundSignal,